 One of the biggest causes of employee burnout is feeling undervalued for your contribution at work.
 Employees feel more engaged when they believe they are making a difference.
 They also feel more satisfied with their jobs when they feel appreciated by their bosses.
 When employees feel valued, they are more likely to stay longer and contribute more.

 If your employees feel overworked, they may start looking for ways to escape.
 They might even look outside of work for help with their problems.
 This can cause them to take shortcuts when completing tasks, which can result in errors being made.
 When mistakes happen, it can also make people feel guilty about what happened.
 In turn, this can create more stress and frustration.

 Lack of support from management

-Employees need to feel supported by their managers.
+Employees need to feel supported by effective managers.
 They need to trust them and believe that they care about them as people.
 And they need to know that their manager has their back when they make mistakes.
 When employees don't feel valued, they tend to become disengaged.
 This results in low morale, increased turnover, and decreased productivity.